Shreyash10261/SEM-5/README.md

-This is place where you will find all the notes of subjects of B.Tech CSE sem-5
+This is a place where you will find all the notes of subjects of B.Tech CSE sem-5